Berserker71130/paywallet-app1/README.md

     npx json-server --watch db.json --port 3000

-3. *Start the Development Server:* npm start
+3. *Start the Development Server:*

+   npm start

-    The application should automatically open in your browser at http://localhost:3000.
+    The application should automatically open in your browser at http://localhost:3001.
+   The application will open at http://localhost:3001 because the db.json is opened at http://localhost: 3000.

 -----